 As the results of the study suggest, the mobile app market has become a gold mine with vast opportunities.
-The stakes are high; therefore, it is important to utilize the most effective development tools that can guarantee profit boost.
+The stakes are high; therefore, it is important to utilize the most effective technology stack and development tools that can guarantee profit boost.

 Let's find out more details about React Native and Flutter to understand their value for mobile development.
 We'll start from developers and companies providing Flutter or React Native development services who deal with both technologies every day.

 We can also observe a significant change in attitudes on GitHub.
 The Flutter community reached a significant milestone, it has more stars than the React Native as of February 17, 2020.

 We believe it serves as a wake-up call for Facebook's popular framework.
 Is it time to hail to the brand new king of cross-platform mobile development?

 To understand the full picture, let’s go to the basics and compare the two frameworks.
 We chose the following parameters:

 - User interface

 Both technologies behave differently when designing User Interface.
 React Native uses UI components and relies on the JSX, which helps to create simple and readable UIs.
 The framework also includes special UI libraries, such as styled-components.

 Flutter creates a UI out of adaptable widgets from its catalog.
 They serve as building blocks that help to create a user experience and support Material Design and Cupertino (Apple's) looks.
 The UI part of your app will imitate the design of iOS or Android OS and provide a native look and feel.
 However, Flutter has unlimited possibilities for implementing UI animations, unlike React Native.